“Stroke is a leading cause of death for women.

 Are African American women at higher risk for stroke?

-In Women and Stroke – Why Are African American Women At Higher Risk for Stroke? the CDC elaborate on:
+In Stroke: About Women and Stroke – At-Risk Populations: Why Are African American Women At Higher Risk for Stroke? the CDC elaborate on:

-“Stroke is a leading cause of death among African American women, who are more likely to die from a stroke than non-Hispanic White women or Hispanic women in the United States.3 African Americans have the highest rate of death due to stroke among all racial and ethnic groups.
+“Stroke is a leading cause of death among African American women, who are more likely to die from a stroke than non-Hispanic White women or Hispanic women in the United States.
+African American people have the highest rate of death due to stroke among all racial and ethnic groups.

-• Almost 3 in 5 African American women are diagnosed with high blood pressure (greater than or equal to 130/80 mm Hg), which is a much higher proportion than White women (almost 2 in 5)”.6
+• Almost 3 in 5 African American women are diagnosed with high blood pressure (greater than or equal to 130/80 mm Hg).
+This is a much higher proportion than White women (almost 2 in 5)…”.6

 Common Symptoms